jahanzaibmir/Mirage/README.md

 # Mirage Honeypot

-Mirage is a lightweight Python honeypot that exposes a simple HTTP endpoint and a TCP listener to capture attacker behavious and malicious workings
+Mirage is a  Python based honeypot exposing HTTP and TCP listeners to lure attackers, capturing their connection attempts, payloads, and behavior for security analysis.

 ## Run